anvaka/npmrank/README.md

 ./01_get_graph.sh
 ```

 This will download graph from skimdb and save it to `data` folder.
-Convert it
+As of
+October 2015 this data is about 258MB.
+Convert it to `ngraph.graph` format
-to `ngraph.graph` format for further analysis:
+for further analysis:

 ```
 node convertToGraph.js